 Clicks to Content – product categories have two or more items, avoiding too many clicks to find desired content.

 Why this matters: clicking to a product category, only to find a single item is frustrating and brings too many repetitive actions into the user flow.
-Make sure the shopping experience as consolidated as it can be, without being cluttered.
+Great UX projects make sure the shopping experience as consolidated as it can be, without being cluttered.

 Prove Credibility – shows trustworthiness by identifying no-hassle returns, fast or free shipping and SSL certification.